groupdocs-comparison/GroupDocs.Comparison-Products/content/comparison/net/djvu.en.md

         - icon: "far fa-file-djvu"
           title: "About DJVU File Format"
           content: |
-            DjVu, pronounced as “déjà vu”, is a graphics file format intended for scanned documents and books especially those which contain the combination of text, drawings, images and photographs.
+            DjVu, pronounced as "déjà vu", is a graphics file format intended for scanned documents and books especially those which contain the combination of text, drawings, images and photographs.
 It was developed by AT&T Labs.
 It uses multiple techniques like image layer separation of text and background images, progressive loading, arithmetic coding and lossy compression for bitonal images.
 Since DJVU file can contain compressed yet high-quality colour images, photographs, text, and drawings and can be saved in less space therefore, it's used on web as eBooks, manuals, newspapers, ancient documents, etc.
           link: "https://docs.fileformat.com/image/djvu/"

 ############################# More Formats ############################